Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 \subsubsection{Heavy quark effective theory}

 HQET inputs may be combined with the BGL approach, in order to generate SM (or NP) predictions for lepton universality observables.
-A `heavy' hadron is defined as containing one heavy valence quark, i.e. $m_Q \gg \lqcd$, dressed by light quark and gluon degrees of freedom---so-called `brown muck'---in a particular spin-state.
+A ``heavy'' hadron is defined as containing one heavy valence quark---i.e. the heavy quark mass $m_Q \gg \mathcal{O}(\lqcd)$, the QCD scale---dressed by light quark and gluon degrees of freedom---so-called brown muck---in a particular spin and parity state.
 An HQET~\cite{Isgur:1989vq, Isgur:1989ed, Eichten:1989zv, Georgi:1990um} (for a review, see e.g.~\cite{Neubert:1993mb}) is an effective field theory of the brown muck, in which interactions with the heavy quark enter at higher orders in $1/m_Q$.
 An apt analogy arises in atomic physics in which the electronic states are insensitive to the nuclear spin state, up to hyperfine corrections.
 This provides a hadronic model-independent parametrization of not only the spectroscopy of heavy hadrons but also order-by-order in $1/m_Q$ relations between their transition matrix elements.
 The form factors of $\BDxellnu$ are then related to those of $\BDxtaunu$, allowing for lepton universality predictions.

 In this language, the spectroscopic $^1S_0$ and $^3S_1$ states---e.g. the $D$ and $D^*$ or $B$ and $B^*$---may instead be considered to belong to a heavy quark (HQ) spin symmetry doublet of a pseudoscalar (P) and vector (V) meson, formed by the tensor product of the light degrees of freedom in a spin-parity $s^P_\ell = 1/2^-$ state, combined with the heavy quark spin: $\mathbf{\frac{1}{2}_{\text{HQ}}} \otimes \mathbf{\frac{1}{2}_{\text{light}}} = \mathbf{0} \oplus \mathbf{1}$.
 Their masses can be expressed as